fission/blog.fission.io/content/posts/fission_pod_specs.md

 ## Many More!

-The examples above are only the tip of the iceberg for what your functions can do with PodSpec.
+The examples above are only the tips of the iceberg for what your functions can do with PodSpec.

 Here are some additional ideas for how you can use PodSpec to enhance your function pods: